-The long-term goal of the 2012 seed project is to develop a point-of-care assay for HIV drug resistance by reducing a complex laboratory process into a rapid and easy-to-use format.
+The long-term goal of the project is to develop a point-of-care assay for HIV drug resistance by reducing a complex laboratory process into a rapid and easy-to-use format.
 The existing laboratory-based oligonucleotide ligation assay (OLA) developed by the Frenkel lab allows highly-specific identification of HIV drug resistance, but the complexity of the process (sample preparation, nucleic acid amplification, ELISA- based detection) has restricted adoption in some low resource labs of the developing world.

 As a first goal, the team will simplify each step of the assay – specimen preparation, PCR (nucleic acid amplification and ligation), and target detection – to provide a less complex test for low resource laboratories; these simplifications will be the first steps to developing a point-of-care assay appropriate for use outside the laboratory.